vlang/go2v/CONTRIBUTING.md

 # Special thanks for your interest in contributing, you are more than welcome!

-## The translation from Go to V follow those steps:
+## The translation from Go to V follows those steps:

 1. Go2V CLI app
    - `go2v.v`